 After Intensive Week I, classes transition to an alternate weekend structure, where students attend classes on Fridays and Saturdays on alternate weekends.
 Each set of two courses, a module, is typically completed in seven weeks.

 In the second half of the curriculum, elective courses are introduced.
 Students can earn finance or management concentrations by selecting the elective course tracks in those areas.

-The international business seminar abroad brings a global depth to the program, giving students firsthand knowledge of global business and management practices and focuses on the strategic and operational issues of doing business abroad.
+The international business seminar abroad brings a global depth to the program, giving students firsthand knowledge of global business and management practices and focusing on the strategic and operational issues of doing business abroad.
 Today's markets and their economic interdependence demand that managers understand global strategic imperatives.
 This essential management knowledge makes the international business experience a critical and required component of the EMBA curriculum.

-During the international seminar:
+During the international seminar, students:

-For the seminar, we handle all academic and logistical planning, including airfare, ground transportation, logistics, accommodations, group meals, and company visits.
+For the seminar, we handle all academic and logistical planning, including airfare, ground transportation, logistics, accommodations, group meals and company visits.
 These seminar costs are included in the total program cost.

 The seminar destination is usually determined eight to twelve months in advance.
-In past years, seminars have been held in Beijing, Cape Town, and Paris, each presenting students a distinct and culturally unique business environment.
+In past years, seminars have been held in Beijing, Cape Town and Paris, each presenting students a distinct and culturally unique business environment.

 |EMBA 6220||Decision Models||2|